-- For single detector, you can obtain a ration, dB or other comparison in reference to a previously saved value.
-Refer to Section 4.8 for information o setting the reference values. - For dual detectors, you can obtain a live ratio or other comparison of the two channels displayed. - c.
-Use soft key labeled "Math" to enter the math function screen.
+For single detector, you can obtain a ration, dB or other comparison in reference to a previously saved value.
+Refer to Section 4.8 for information on setting the reference values.

-- d.
+For dual detectors, you can obtain a live ratio or other comparison of the two channels displayed.

+- 1. Use soft key labeled "Math" to enter the math function screen. - 2.
 Select the channels and the functions by using the up, down, right and left arrow keys.
-Use the Menu/Enter key only after all your selections are made. - Example 1 In order to select dB ratio of channel A to channel B: - e.
-While in the Math function screen, select channel A by using the up or down arrow keys.
-There will remain a black border around the highlighted/selected channel as you leave the column for the next selection. - f.
-Move to the next column by using the right arrow key, and select "/(dB)" option. - g.
-Move to the last column by using the right arrow key and use the up or down keys to select channel B. - h.
-Press the Menu/Enter key to accept the selections and exit the Math function screen. - i.
-The result of A/B in units of dB will appear in the designated window on the screen. - Example 2 in order to get differential values of channels A and B: - j.
-From the main screen of the meter, select soft key labeled "Math" to enter the math function screen.
-If you cannot see the label "Math", press the "ESC" key. - k.
-Use the direction keys to highlight channel A in the first column - 1.
-Using the direction keys, navigate to the "-" sign in the center column. - m.
+Use the Menu/Enter key only after all your selections are made.

+Example 1 - In order to select dB ratio of channel A to channel B:

+- 1. While in the Math function screen, select channel A by using the up or down arrow keys.
+There will remain a black border around the highlighted/selected channel as you leave the column for the next selection. - 2.
+Move to the next column by using the right arrow key, and select "/(dB)" option. - 3.
+Move to the last column by using the right arrow key and use the up or down keys to select channel B. - 4.
+Press the Menu/Enter key to accept the selections and exit the Math function screen. - 5.
+The result of A/B in units of dB will appear in the designated window on the screen.

+Example 2 - In order to get the difference between channels A and B:

+- 1. From the main screen of the meter, select soft key labeled "Math" to enter the math function screen.
+If you cannot see the label "Math", press the "ESC" key. - 2.
+Use the direction keys to highlight channel A in the first column - 3.
+Using the direction keys, navigate to the "-" sign in the center column. - 4.
 Using the direction key, move the final column such that "Ch.
-B" is highlighted. - n.
-Press the Menu/Enter key to retain the settings and exit the screen at the same time. - o.
+B" is highlighted. - 5.
+Press the Menu/Enter key to retain the settings and exit the screen at the same time. - 6.
 The result of A-B will be displayed in the designated window of the main display screen.